QuickBirdEng/SurveyKit/README.md

 ```

 ### Evaluate the results
-Set this callback, for when the survey is done.
-No matter which `FinishReason` you always get the results gathered up until now. <br/>
+When the survey is finished, you get a callback.
+No matter of the `FinishReason`, you always get all results gathered until now. <br/>
 The `TaskResult` contains a list of `StepResult`s.
 The `StepResult` contains a list of `QuestionResult`s.
 ```kotlin
 surveyView.onSurveyFinish = { taskResult: TaskResult, reason: FinishReason ->